Trinidad’s best beaches, coast to coast

 Here are some of the best and most popular choices for beach excursions in Trinidad.

-- Tyrico Bay: A great alternative to Maracas if you’re a bit agorophobic, especially since you’re still a stone’s throw away from Maracas’ amenities.
+- Tyrico Bay: A great smaller, quieter alternative to Maracas if you’re a bit agorophobic, especially since you’re still a stone’s throw away from Maracas’ amenities.
 A lifeguard service is usually provided 11am – 5pm daily.

 - Matura: Rough waters make it inadvisable for swimming, but between March and August, is a popular and important leatherback turtle nesting site.